bikayze-gif/AppTQW/replit.md

 This is a full-stack web application for managing and visualizing operational metrics for TQW technicians and supervisors.
 The system provides dashboards for tracking KPIs including production metrics (HFC/FTTH), commissions, quality ratios, and attendance data.
 It features role-based access control with separate interfaces for technicians and supervisors.

 The application is built with React/TypeScript on the frontend, Express.js on the backend, and connects to a MySQL database containing operational data.
-It includes authentication, session management, and real-time data visualization through charts and tables.
+It includes authentication, session management using PostgreSQL, and real-time data visualization through charts and tables.

 ## User Preferences